frederickjh/process-mp3s/README.md

 # process-mp3s
-Script to process church services mp3 files after recording with Audio Grabber to set tags and also combine the tracks back into one church service mp3 file.
+Script to process church services mp3 files after recording with [Audio Grabber](http://www.audiograbber.org/) to set tags and also combine the tracks back into one church service mp3 file.

 ## Usage case

-The church I attend uses Audio Grabber to record church services in separate tracks for each section of the church service.
-Before we had only uploaded the sermon to the churches website.
-The request came in asking for full church services to be upload.
-However this was approved with the requirement that no testimonies be included.
+The church I attend uses [Audio Grabber](http://www.audiograbber.org/) to record church services in separate tracks for each section of the church service.
+Before we had only uploaded the sermons to the church's website.
+A request came in asking for full church services to be upload.
+However this was approved by the church board with the requirement that no testimonies be included.

-This script was born from that request.
+This script was born from that request and requirements.
 I also use this opportunity to better set the mp3 id3 tags on the mp3 files also including the church's logo as the image for the mp3 files.

 ## Dependencies